-- a) Be located as close as possible to the sanitary fixture or sanitary appliance it serves. - b) Have a discharge pipe with a developed length not exceeding 1.2 m measured between the water seal and either the sanitary fixture outlet or the sanitary appliance discharge point, and - Not be located in a different room to the sanitary fixture or sanitary appliance it serves.
+- a) Be located as close as possible to the sanitary fixture or sanitary appliance it serves, - b) Have a discharge pipe with a developed length not exceeding 1.2 m measured between the water seal and either the sanitary fixture outlet or the sanitary appliance discharge point, and - c) Not be located in a different room to the sanitary fixture or sanitary appliance it serves.

 - 1. Waste material may build up on the walls of discharge pipes and may cause offensive odours to enter the building through the fixture outlet.
 A short discharge pipe reduces the likelihood of this happening. - 2.
-Traps may be located under the floor or in ceiling spaces of the floor below.
+Trap may be located under the floor cain ceiling